Thursday, May 30, 2024

 Analyzing the sale price per living square foot (SP/SF) as a normalized ratio can provide additional insights and a more meaningful perspective in understanding the local housing market for several reasons:

-2. Fair Comparison: SP/SF provides a fair comparison between properties with different sizes.
-This can help evaluate properties' value propositions irrespective of their size.
+2. Fair Comparison: SP/SF provides a fair comparison between properties of different sizes.
+This can help evaluate the value propositions of properties, irrespective of their size.

 3. Market Analysis: SP/SF can help identify trends in pricing per unit area over time.
 It can reveal whether there are specific patterns in how prices change based on property size, which can be valuable for market analysis.